-All States require that PAs complete an accredited, formal education
+All states require that PAs complete an accredited, formal education program

-program and pass a National exam to obtain a license.
-PA programs
+and pass a National exam to obtain a license.
+PA programs usually last at

-usually last at least 2 years and are full time.
-Most programs are in
+least 2 years and are full time.
+Most programs are

 4-year colleges; a few are in community colleges, the military, or

-accredited or provisionally accredited by the American Academy of
+provisionally accredited by the American Academy of Physician Assistants.

-college and some work experience in the health care field.
-Students
+and some work experience in the health care field.
+Students should take

-should take courses in biology, English, chemistry, mathematics,
+courses in biology, English, chemistry, mathematics, psychology, and the

-psychology, and the social sciences.
-Many PAs have prior experience as
+social sciences.
+Many PAs have prior experience as registered nurses, while

-registered nurses, while others come from varied backgrounds, including
+others come from varied backgrounds, including military corpsman/medics and

-military corpsman/medics and allied health occupations such as
+allied health occupations such as respiratory therapists, physical